microsoft/fluentui/packages/react-switch/Spec.md

   - When disabled, all events are ignored, and the Switch's value never updates.
   - Does not allow focus.
 - **Checked**
-  - Toggle is off when the “thumb” is indicated on the left.
+  - Switch is off when the “thumb” is indicated on the left.
-  - Toggle is on when the thumb is indicated on the right.
+  - Switch is on when the thumb is indicated on the right.
   - This is switched in RTL.
-  - When switching toggles on and off, the on state should change using the checked state appearance styles.
+  - When toggling switches on and off, the on state should change using the checked state appearance styles.

 ### Hover

 The cursor changes to the hand icon.
-The outline of the toggle and thumb should also darken.
+The outline of the Switch and thumb should also darken.
 This helps reinforce that the area is interactive.

 ### Keyboard

-Since the toggle is an interactive component, it must be focusable and keyboard accessible.
+Since the Switch is an interactive component, it must be focusable and keyboard accessible.
-The expected keyboard shortcut for activating a toggle is the Spacebar.
+The expected keyboard shortcut for activating a Switch is the spacebar key.

-1. Use spacebar to toggle off
+1. Use spacebar to switch off
-2. Use spacebar to toggle on
+2. Use spacebar to switch on

 ### Cursor